4 Days | 3 Nights

 Reception at the airport with transfer to our office, which is located in the center of Puerto Maldonado.
 Any luggage that you do not require during your stay in the rainforest can be safely kept in our storage room.
 This is to facilitate the transport by boat to the lodge.

 After arrival at the facilities of the Lodge Corto Maltes Amazonía you will be received with refreshments made from seasonal fruits.
 Later, your guide will give you the necessary information for your stay and hand over the keys to your bungalow and security safe, followed by the lunch and some time to rest until the first excursion.
+Passengers arriving with flights after 1 pm lunch, will be served with Box Lunch made of 100% recyclable material.

 Trek and visit the Shiringuero Camp